rsdoiel/antenna/journalism.md

 **@The Daily Bruin (UCLA Student Newspaper)** (date: 2024-11-14, from: The Daily Bruin (UCLA Student Newspaper))

+<em>Editor’s note:&#160;This post was updated on Nov.
+14 at 10:17 a.m. to provide retroactive anonymity to a source due to privacy concerns.</em>
-Amid her daughter&#8217;s behavioral changes, Kim said she decided to record an interaction of her daughter being upset when her father was seeking to change her clothes, saying she could see her daughter becoming visibly upset.
+Amid her daughter&#8217;s behavioral changes, Child A&#8217;s mother said she decided to record an interaction of her daughter being upset when her father was seeking to change her clothes, saying she could see her daughter becoming visibly upset.

 <br>